 Impact on Customer Warranties and Service

-When solar companies go bankrupt, consumers often lose access to warranties and ongoing services.
-For example, Pink Energy and ADT Solar customers found themselves with non-functional systems, unable to claim repairs or replacements due to solar company bankruptcies.
+Consumers often lose access to warranties and ongoing services from solar company bankruptcies.
+For example, Pink Energy and ADT Solar customers found themselves with non-functional systems, unable to claim repairs or replacements due to solar company closures.
 This can lead to significant financial strain as homeowners are left to cover repair costs themselves.

 Erosion of Trust in the Solar Industry

-High-profile bankruptcies, such as those of Infinite Energy and Pink Energy, have fueled negative media coverage and lawsuits.
+High-profile solar company closures, such as those of Infinite Energy and Pink Energy, have fueled negative media coverage and lawsuits.
 These companies failed to meet consumer expectations, leading to a growing public perception that solar investments are risky.
 Customers left with malfunctioning systems are turning to the courts, and the media amplifies these failures, further damaging consumer confidence in the solar industry.

 Long-Term Effects on the Renewable Energy Movement

-Solar company bankruptcies pose a long-term threat to the renewable energy movement.
+Solar company closures pose a long-term threat to the renewable energy movement.
 As companies like ADT Solar and SunPower struggle or shut down, they create barriers to future solar adoption.

 Potential customers may hesitate to invest in solar energy, fearing the risk of faulty systems and poor service.
 This skepticism may delay the transition to clean energy, stifling industry growth and reducing the overall impact of renewable energy initiatives.